Machine Explanations and Human Understanding

 \section{Conclusion}

 In this work, we propose the first theoretical work to formally characterize the interplay between machine explanations and human understanding.
-We identify core concepts of human understanding and reveal the utility and limitations of machine explanations.
-By focusing on explaining the model, current machine explanations cannot improve human understanding of \taskboundary and \errorboundary in discovery tasks.
-Our work highlights the important role of human intuition.
-First, we recommend the research community explicitly articulate human intuitions involved in research hypotheses.
-Hypotheses such as ``explanations improve human decisions'' cannot contribute generalizable insights, because they can hold or fail depending on human intuitions.
-Second, we identify future directions for algorithmic development and experimental design.
-We need to take into account task-specific human intuitions in algorithms that generate machine explanations and develop methods to measure human intuitions and characterize the changes resulting from machine explanations in experimental design.
+We theoretically prove the necessity of incorporating human intuition for effective explanations.
+Effective human-AI decision making will require formalization of both human and AI's contribution in decision making.
+To this end, we recommend the research community explicitly articulate human intuitions involved in research hypotheses and experimental design.
+Hypotheses such as ``explanations improve human decisions'' can only provide limited insights because they are dependent on specific human intuitions and may not be generalizable to other contexts.
+In algorithm development, in order to effectively improve human understanding of $f$ and $\errorfunction$, it would be useful to explicitly incorporate $f$ and $\errorfunction$ into generating machine explanations.